-Companies measures customer satisfaction frequently.
-How are their employees?
+Companies measure customer satisfaction frequently.
+But how are their employees?

 I read a comment by Carolina af Ugglas, head of Equities at Skandia, where she talked about the internal atmosphere at the time when Skandia became a symbol of cheating and greed.

 She mentioned that many employees were berated and criticized when they told people where they worked.

 Some employees even removed the company logos from clothes and bags so as not to be associated with the company.

 I think that it is a telling example and yet very scary.

 But with the knowledge we have today, we know that you can rebuild trust.

 When dissatisfaction grows internally it seeps out externally and becomes very expensive for the company owners.
 Our experiences, good as bad, can today get around this within seconds.

 The old coffee room has become a giant social forum where you continuously share with others and express your likes.